HITECHCRIME/HC_REL01_TRIBE/README.md

 ```
 /// NETWORK ERROR_ (glitched text message from the Hitech Crime future)
 ```
-- PAID ENTRY POINT: Actual Physical Concert with hitech vibe (lasers, atmosphere, we transform the venue into a place from the short story) that has another set of clues for the audience to decypher. x x x
+- PAID ENTRY POINT: Actual Physical Concert with hitech vibe (lasers, atmosphere, we transform the venue into a place from the short film or generally immerse people into the storyworld theme) that has another set of clues for the audience to decypher.
+- FREE ENTRY POINT: Website - Agent Experience Logs_ outlet for fans who take part in the universe.
+One of the ways to influence the storyworld itself and input suggestions for changes to the timeline - taking their narrative input and incorporating it into the storyworld.
+- FREE ENTRY POINT: Alexa Narrative Experience (voice narrative, old radio shows)
+- FREE ENTRY POINT: TikTok -> clues for puzzles for the audience (cryptic account)
+- FREE ENTRY POINT: YouTube/Website (fullscreen experience) - interactive (play your own adventure) short web series narrative
+- FREE ENTRY POINT: YouTube/Website - interactive (play your own adventure VR/360 experience) short web series narrative x x x